Sleep Apnea (In Progress)

 Wellue O2 ring – I’m not sure why continuous pulse oximeters are so hard to find (glares at FDA?), but this one does the job.
 It measures my sleep apnea decently well.
 The only issues I have with it is that 1. if I toss and turn too much I get bad readings 2.
 The rubber ring has started to wear out, which I counteract by putting on progressively larger fingers.

 Lofta sleep test – This is the test I used to get a formal diagnosis.
-It’s usually somewhere around $189 for the test.
-Lofta ships you a pulse ox which is connected to a single EKG lead that you attach to your chest.
+It’s usually $189 for the test.
+Lofta ships you a pulse oximeter which is connected to a single EKG lead that you attach to your chest.
 You connect it via an app, measure for one night, then discard the hardware (!!!).
 Someone please hack this thing so it’s not such a horrible waste.
 You then get a call from a doctor who discusses the test results with you and tries to sell you a CPAP from Lofta.

 Sunrise sleep test – I haven’t tried this but it looks really cool.
 It measures sleep apnea with a sensor placed on your chin.
 The idea is that your jaw moves forward to counteract a collapsed airway, so by measuring jaw movement you can determine respiratory effort.